ltoribiosc/DNF_photoz/README.md

 In the example, these files were named `train.fits` and `valid.fits`, but you can use whatever names you prefer.
 We recommend that you save your input files in the `data` folder, but this is not mandatory.
 You can create your own directory, just remember to include the correct path when running DNF.

-**2. Modify the config.json file if is necessary:**
+**2. Modify the config.yaml or config.json file if is necessary:**
-The `config.json` file contains all the necessary information for DNF to run with the required customization for each type of data and analysis.
-In the example, `config.json` was configured for the data in `train.fits`, but now we will explain everything it contains so you can learn how to modify it.
+The `config.yaml` and `config.json` files contain all the necessary information for DNF to run with the required customization for each type of data and analysis.
+In the example, the `config` file was configured for the data in `train.fits`, but now we will explain everything it contains so you can learn how to modify it.

   - **"filters"**: Contains the names of the filters used by DNF to calculate the photo-zs, which are available in the `train.fits` file.
 In the example, we have four filters named:
     - `"MAG_G"`